-As you may already know, search engine optimisation, or SEO, “is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results,” according to Wikipedia.
+Search engine optimisation (SEO) “is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results,” according to Wikipedia.

 1. Title Tags

-Title tags are vital to search rankings as they communicate what the page is all about to Google or other search engines.
+Title tags are vital to search rankings as they communicate what the page is all about to Google.
 These tags show the page title in search-engine results (see example below) and in a browser’s toolbar.
 So, you’ll want keywords in your title tags for search engines to determine the relevance of your web page and help your site top search results.
 Just make sure to keep your title tags 70 characters or less as most search engines will truncate them to this limit.
 Don’t forget to include your company or brand name and keywords related to that page.

-A meta description should be a short and accurate summary of your web page content.
-Like title tags, this element displays in search results and leveraging keywords here will boost up your rankings as well.
-You’ll also want to fix your character count within 160 characters as most search engines will maintain meta descriptions in this maximum.
+Meta descriptions are brief summaries of your web page content.
+In theory, this feature does not affect SEO.
+But since meta descriptions appear in search results, they can influence click through rates (CTRs), which tie-up with SEO.
+You’ll also want to fix your character count within 160-180 characters as most search engines will maintain meta descriptions in this maximum.

 4. Heading Tags